iamioannis/iamioannis-Website/src/pages/resume.md

 *May 2021 -  Present, Remote*

 Part of the Product team of Beat and working at Passenger Experience.
-Focusung on Ride and Passenger retention.
+Focusing on Ride and Passenger retention.
 ### **Product Owner @ Kaizen Gaming**

 *May 2019 - May 2021, Greece*